• Skip to primary navigation

 Ingredients on a counter top.

-• Flour - All-purpose flour is needed for structure and balance with the wet ingredients.
+• Flour - All-purpose flour balances with the wet ingredients and adds structure.
 I have not tested this recipe with other types of flours, so I can't say for sure how they'd turn out.
-To avoid wasting ingredients, I recommend searching for a recipe that's developed for the ingredients you'd like to use.
+To avoid wasting ingredients, search for a recipe that's developed for the ingredients you'd like to use.

-• Vanilla - Adds flavor to the dough.
+• Flavor - Vanilla extract and salt add flavor to the dough.

 Tips and tricks

-• Using parchment paper helps prevent your pastries from spreading too much while baking.
-A greased baking pan will guarantee your pastries spread more than they should, so I always suggest parchment paper (or a reusable baking mat) instead.
+Using parchment paper - This helps prevent your pastries from spreading too much while baking.
+A greased baking pan guarantees your pastries spread more than they should.

 Frequently asked questions